eな!

 Learners who aren't yet fully confident in their Japanese skills can use the English script alongside the Japanese as they study, and there are pictures too to help make it more fun.

-You can search for folktales by genre or by prefecture.
+You can search for folktales by genre or prefecture.

-One unique feature of this site is that the stories are written in regional dialects.
-You can also listen to the audio.
+This site is unique in that the stories are written in dialects.
+You can listen to the audio, too.

-It’s interesting to see how the same story can vary slightly in expression and content depending on the prefecture.
+You'll find it interesting, how the same story can have slight changes in expression and content, depending on the prefecture.

 Also, there are no foreign language versions.